Odds ratio: Alternative estimators

 A number of alternative estimators of the odds ratio have been proposed to address limitations of the sample odds ratio.
 One alternative estimator is the conditional maximum likelihood estimator, which conditions on the row and column margins when forming the likelihood to maximize (as in Fisher's exact test).
 Another alternative estimator is the Mantel–Haenszel estimator.

 Numerical examples

 The following four contingency tables contain observed cell counts, along with the corresponding sample odds ratio (OR) and sample log odds ratio (LOR):

 The following joint probability distributions contain the population cell probabilities, along with the corresponding population odds ratio (OR) and population log odds ratio (LOR):

 Numerical example

 Related statistics

-There are various other summary statistics for contingency tables that measure association between two events, such as Yule's Y, Yule's Q; these two are normalized so they are 0 for independent events, 1 for perfectly correlated, −1 for perfectly negatively correlated. studied these and argued that these measures of association must be functions of the odds ratio, which he referred to as the cross-ratio.
+There are various other summary statistics for contingency tables that measure association between two events, such as Yule's Y, Yule's Q; these two are normalized so they are 0 for independent events, 1 for perfectly correlated, −1 for perfectly negatively correlated.
+A. W. F. Edwards studied these and argued that these measures of association must be functions of the odds ratio, which he referred to as the cross-ratio.

+Odds Ratio for a Matched Case-Control Study

+A case-control study involves selecting representative samples of cases and controls who do, and do not, have some disease, respectively.
+These samples are usually independent of each other.
+The prior prevalence of exposure to some risk factor is observed in subjects from both samples.
+This permits the estimation of the odds ratio for disease in exposed vs. unexposed people as noted above.
+Sometimes, however, it makes sense to match cases to controls on one or more confounding variables.
+In this case, the prior exposure of interest is determined for each case and her/his matched control.
+The data can be summarized in the following table.

+Matched 22 Table

+This table gives the exposure status of the matched pairs of subjects.
+There are $n_{11}$ pairs where both the case and her/his matched control were exposed, $n_{10}$ pairs where the case patient was exposed but the control subject was not, $n_{01}$ pairs where the control subject was exposed but the case patient was not, and $n_{00}$ pairs were neither subject was exposed.
+The exposure of matched case and control pairs is correlated due to the similar values of their shared confounding variables.